layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 42.598n custard, star, and sugar-apples.
 Custard apple (*Annona reticulata*) is the fruit of a tree native to Mexico, Central America, and South America.
 The star apple (*Chrysophyllum cainito*) is the fruit of a tree native to the Greater Antilles.
 Sugar apple (*Annona squamosa*), also known as sweetsop, is the fruit of a tree native to lowland Central America.

 [place] 42.601n.
 Levant.
-Refers to the eastern Mediterrean Sea region, including the islands and bordering countries.
+Refers to the eastern part of the Mediterranean; includes modern Turkey, Syria, Lebanon, Jordan, Israel, and Egypt.

 [people] 42.601n.
 Martinus.
 According to Gilmore, Matthias Martinius (1572—1630), author of *Lexicon Philologicum* (1623).

-[plant] 43.606 coffee.
-Coffee is made from the roasted seeds of the genus *Coffea*. *Coffea arabica*, the most widely cultivated species, is native to northeast tropical Africa.

 * 43.607.
 Danae...Theodosia, thine.
-Gilmore suggests that these names reference Grainger's wife, whose first name was Daniel and whom Grainger called Danny.
+Gilmore suggests that these names reference Grainger's wife, whose first name was Daniel ("Daniel" sounds like "Danae").

 [plant] 43.605n the addition of vanellas and other hot ingredients.
 The Aztecs flavored their chocolate with vanilla (*Vanilla planifolia*), which is native to Central America, and other spices, including chili peppers (genus *Capsicum*), which are native to the tropical Americas.
 Grainger was not necessarily thinking of the spiciness of ingredients when he referred to them as "hot," however.
 He may instead have meant that vanilla, pepper, and other spices were hot in a humoral sense: according to humoral theories of health, all foods possessed elemental qualities that reflected some combination of heat, moisture, coldness, or dryness.
-These foods could, in turn, impart those qualities to those who ate them and thus needed to be regulated to complement the humoral properties of consumers' bodies, which also were hot, cold, moist, or dry to varying degrees.
+These foods could, in turn, impart those qualities to those who ate them and thus needed to be regulated to complement the humoral properties of consumers' bodies, which also were hot, cold, moist, or dry.

 [plant] 43.605n olive.
 The olive tree (*Olea europaea*) is widely distributed across the Mediterranean region, Africa, and Asia and has been cultivated in the Mediterranean for over five thousand years.
-It is a symbol of the Mediterranean, as well as a symbol of wealth, abundance, power, and peace.
+It is a symbol of the Mediterranean.

 [plant] 43.605n *Madre de Cacao*. *Gliricidia sepium*.
-Native to Central and South America, used as a shade tree for cacao and other plants.
+Native to Central and South America; used as a shade tree for cacao and other plants.

 43.605n good pods.
 Cacao trees produce large pods that contain the cacao seeds, also known as cacao beans or nuts.